Tiernan8r/GPX_elevation_calculator/README.md

 ## Setup:

+## Alternate Setup:

-Clone the repo to your system, and `cd` to it using the CLI
+Alternatively, you can clone the repo to your system, and `cd` to it using the CLI

 Setup a python virtualenvironment